KANITA-P/comp3036-major-project-b2c-store-app/README.md

 This repository is focused only on the B2C clothing store project.
 It was adapted from a previous assignment codebase, while the old blog application is preserved separately.

 The current Iteration 1 version is a semi-functional working prototype.
-It supports product browsing, category filtering, search, cart count interaction, customer authentication, admin authentication, and basic admin create/edit product workflows backed by PostgreSQL and Prisma.
+It supports product browsing, category filtering, search, customer authentication, local cart management, mock checkout, admin authentication, and basic admin create/edit product workflows backed by PostgreSQL and Prisma.

 ## Success Criteria

 - Customers can browse seeded clothing products from PostgreSQL.
 - Customers can search and filter products by category.
 - Customers can register, log in, log out, and view their session state.
-- Customers can add products to a local cart preview and see cart count/total updates.
+- Customers can add products to a local cart, update quantities, remove items, and see cart count/total updates.
+- Customers can complete a frontend mock checkout flow and see an order confirmation screen.
 - Admin users can log in with JWT-based authentication.
 - Admin users can view, create, and edit products.
 - Seeded product data includes realistic clothing descriptions, sizing notes, stock, categories, and matching public image URLs.